masonhorne/HamSandwichVisualization/README.md

 Given a line $l$, and two point sets $A$ and $B$, one can determine if $l$ is a ham sandwich cut of $A$ and $B$ in linear time.
 Therefore, a naive algorithm would be to try every line determined by a pair of points from $A\times B$.
 This is worst-case cubic to compute.
+The visualization algorithm we have implemented for ham sandwich cuts of $2$D point sets is based on that described in Conrado's thesis [3].

 Ham sandwich cuts of two finite point sets in the plane was solved optimally in $O(n)$ time by Lo et. al [1].
 Their approach is to find a point in the dual setting that lies above and below at most half of the dual lines.